-This school understands that even if there are no reports of peer-on-peer abuse, this does not mean that it is not happening.
+This school understands that even if there are no reports of child on child abuse, this does not mean that it is not happening.

-We will minimise the risk of peer on peer abuse by:-
+We will minimise the risk of child on child abuse by:

-- Taking a whole school approach to safeguarding & child protection through a safeguarding curriculum - All staff being trained and highly vigilant and aware of specific characteristics which may indicate peer on peer abuse e.g. vulnerability and controlling behaviour - Providing a values based curriculum, underpinned by the school's behaviour policy and pastoral support; and by a planned programme of evidence based content delivered through the curriculum. - Working in partnership with parents and carers - Engaging with specialist support and interventions.
+- Taking a whole school approach to safeguarding & child protection through a safeguarding curriculum - All staff being trained and highly vigilant and aware of specific characteristics which may indicate child on child abuse e.g. vulnerability and controlling behaviour - Providing a values based curriculum, underpinned by the school's behaviour policy and pastoral support; and by a planned programme of evidence based content delivered through the curriculum. - Working in partnership with parents and carers - Engaging with specialist support and interventions.